OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

     - `snprintf`
     - `gets`

-- Look for instances of copy operations implemented as “for” or “while” loops and verify length checks are performed correctly;
+Also, look for instances of copy operations implemented as “for” or “while” loops and verify length checks are performed correctly.

+Verify that the following best practices have been followed:

 - When using integer variables for array indexing, buffer length calculations, or any other security-critical operation, verify that  unsigned integer types are used and perform precondition tests are performed to prevent the possibility of integer wrapping.
+- The app does not use unsafe string functions such as `strcpy`, most other functions beginning with the “str” prefix, `sprint`, `vsprintf`, `gets`, etc.;
+- If the app contains C++ code, ANSI C++ string classes are used;
+- iOS apps written in  Objective-C use NSString class.
+C apps on iOS should use CFString, the Core Foundation representation of a string.
+- No untrusted data is concatenated into format strings.

 #### Dynamic Analysis